-Breton and Wintrobe (Breton and Wintrobe, 1982; Wintrobe and Breton 1986) first formally recognized the importance of favor exchanges in their analysis of informal exchanges within bureaucracies.
-Although they did list some favor-exchangeable resources, they did not specifically relate the origin of these resources to the high costs of completely specifying resource accountability.
-The analytical origin of favor exchangeable resources can be traced to Hoenack's (1983) concept of divertible resources within organizations, though he was not primarily interested in favor exchanges.
+Breton and Wintrobe (Breton and Wintrobe, 1982; Wintrobe and Breton, 1986) first formally recognized the importance of favor exchanges in their analysis of informal exchanges within bureaucracies.
+Although they did list a number of favor exchangeable resources, they did not specifically relate the origin of these resources to the high costs of completely specifying resource accountability.
+The analytical origin of favor exchangeable resources can be traced to Hoenack's (1983) concept of divertable resources within organizations, though he was not primarily interested in favor exchanges.

 Breton and Wintrobe also introduced the concept of trust to analyze the enforceability of favor exchanges based on diffuse rather than contractual obligations.
 In addition, they emphasized the importance of distinguishing vertical trust (between the employer and employees) from horizontal trust (among employees) in evaluating the efficiency implications of favor exchanges.
-However, because the underlying game-theoretic situations were not explicitly considered, they overlooked the complementary relationship between vertical and horizontal trust.
+However, because the underlying game-theoretic situations were not explicitly taken into account, they overlooked the complementary relationship between vertical and horizontal trust.

-This paper traces the origin of favor-exchangeable resources within organizations and categorizes the favors that these resources support in the informal favor-exchange network.
-It also examines the economic principles governing the formation and structure of such a network.
-In addition, it uses the game-theoretic approach to explain the accumulation of trust, and examines the role of trust in setting the direction of favor exchanges and in determining their efficiency.
-Efficiency of favor exchanges is further explored within the rent-seeking framework by examining the role of informational asymmetry and competitive pressure faced by management.
-Finally, it explains how favor exchanges make the formal organizational structure operational and viable.
-The last section of this paper relates the concept of favor exchanges to Coase's theory of the firm (Coase, 1937), Granovetter's concept of cultural embeddedness of economic behavior (Granovetter, 1985), and the issues of contract enforcement and competitiveness.
+This paper will trace the origin of favor exchangeable resources within organizations and categorize the favors that these resources support in the informal favor-exchange network (sections 2 and 3).
+It will also examine the economic principles governing the formation (section 4) and structure (sections 5 and 6) of such a network.
+In addition, it will use the game-theoretic approach to explain the accumulation of trust and examine the role of trust in setting the direction of favor exchanges and in determining their efficiency (section 7).
+Efficiency of favor exchanges will be further explored in the rent-seeking framework by examining the role of informational asymmetry between management and workers, and competitive pressure faced by the organization (section 8).
+Finally, it will explain how favor exchanges make the formal organizational structure operational (section 9) and viable (section 10).
+In the last section (section 11), this paper will relate the concept of favor exchanges to Coase's theory of the firm (Coase, 1937), Granovetter's concept of cultural embeddedness of economic behavior (Granovetter, 1985), and the issues of contract enforcement and competitiveness.